The GREX Organizing Committee

 Kenneth Wilund, PhD

-Professor, University of Illinois at Urbana-Champaign, USA
+Professor, University of Illinois at Urbana-Champaign, United States of America

 Dr. Kenneth Wilund's research is focused on examining the effects of exercise training and nutritional factors on cardiovascular health and muscle wasting in in patients with chronic kidney disease.